3 Effective Methods To Select All Text In Vim/Vi

 starting-macro-recording

-1. Perform the text selection steps manually (e.g., using Visual mode).
+1. Perform the vi select text steps manually (e.g., using Visual mode).

 selecting-text-for-macro-recording